ibm-cloud-docs/vmwaresolutions/archiref/veeam-bms/veeam-bms-archi-components.md

 ## Enterprise Manager
 {: #veeam-bms-archi-components-em}

-Enterprise Manager is a management and reporting component for managing multiple Veeam Backup & Replication installations from a single web console.
+Enterprise Manager is a management and reporting component for managing multiple Veeam Backup and Replication installations from a single web console.
 Enterprise Manager is an optional component of this design.

 Enterprise Manager runs as an application on Windows 2019 operating system.
 You can install Enterprise Manager on the all-in-one server, or alternatively to a server in another suitable backup location based on their design.
 The customers need to remember, that Enterprise Manager requires a configuration database, which needs to be considered when you deploy Enterprise Manager.